Ogoa/alx-low_level_programming/0x0B-malloc_free/README.md

 Task 2
 This program contains a function that concatenates two strings.
 It returns a pointer to a newly allocated memory block that contains the contents of one string followed by the other string.

+3-alloc_grid.c
+Task 3
+This program contains a function that returns a pointer to a 2 dimensional array of integers.
+If the dimensions provided are 0 or negative, it returns NULL.
+Each element of the grid is initialised to zero.